prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 ## Developing Prometheus Rules and Grafana Dashboards

 This chart Grafana Dashboards and Prometheus Rules are just a copy from [prometheus-operator/prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) and other sources, synced (with alterations) by scripts in [hack](hack) folder.
-In order to introduce any changes you need to first [add them to the original repository](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizations/developing-prometheus-rules-and-grafana-dashboards.md) and then sync there by scripts.
+In order to introduce any changes, you need to first [add them to the original repository](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizations/developing-prometheus-rules-and-grafana-dashboards.md) and then sync there by scripts.

 ## Further Information